 Each party member has his or her own level of ability in each of the skills.
-Here is a list of the 19 skills, and an explanation of their importance.
+Here is a list of the 18 skills, and an explanation of their importance.

 Sword: The Sword skill determines how likely a character is to score a successful hit with a sword.
-The damage done when the sword restances and a second second hits depends on what sword the character carries, and how strong the character is.
-Most races prefer to fight with swords, although elves are primarily archers, and dwarves much prefer to wield axes.
+The damage done when the sword hits depends on what sword the character carries, and how strong the character is.
+Wizards make lousy swordsmen; other races can attain excellent proficiency with swords.